Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 Here are several solutions to consider:

 Once you graduate and start working, you’ll likely have a few financial priorities competing with your student loan repayment.
-In general, it’s a good idea to pay down law school debt as soon as you have a steady income, but paying down your loans too aggressively can leave you without enough in savings.
+In general, it can be a smart strategy to pay down law school debt as soon as you have a steady income, but paying down your loans too aggressively could leave you without enough savings.

 Building up an emergency fund can provide you with a buffer in case you have unforeseen expenses.
-It can also be a good idea to start putting a percentage of your income toward a retirement fund to take advantage of potential long-term gains.
+It can also make sense to start putting a percentage of your income toward a retirement fund to take advantage of potential long-term gains.
 You may want to factor your savings goals into your budget and pick a student loan repayment plan that fits your cash flow.

 Putting any Extra Funds Toward Your Debt